 Thank you for your interest in learning more about working EXTREME Arctic!!!

-Coldfoot Camp [Alaska's Brooks Mountain Range] and Deadhorse Camp [Alaska's Arctic Coast] recently saw the arctic sun dip below the southern horizon, not to return for many months to come --- signaling that both arctic Camps are now firmly entrenched in a long [but wonderful!!!] winter season --- but, as is always the case, the sun will ultimately return to vanquish the polar nights --- and, before we know it, will burn in the sky 24-hours each day as the "midnight sun" of another magical arctic summer --- thus, we are now hiring for ALL positions for the upcoming 2015 summer season [and, a FEW positions for 2014-15 winter season two].
+Coldfoot Camp [Alaska's Brooks Mountain Range] and Deadhorse Camp [Alaska's Arctic Coast] recently saw the arctic sun dip below the southern horizon, not to return for many months to come --- signaling that both arctic Camps are now firmly entrenched in a long [but wonderful!!!] winter season --- but, as is always the case, the sun will ultimately return to vanquish the polar nights --- and, before we know it, will burn in the sky 24-hours each day as the "midnight sun" of another magical arctic summer --- thus, we are now hiring for ALL positions at ALL Camps for the upcoming 2015 summer season.

 A BIT ABOUT OUR CAMPS

 The Dalton Highway, Alaska's arctic wilderness highway, stretches north from Fairbanks --- traversing the Yukon River, the Arctic Circle, the Brooks Mountain Range, and the Arctic Coastal Plain --- before terminating 500-miles later at the shores of the Arctic Ocean.
 Punctuating this arctic wilderness are Yukon River Camp, Coldfoot Camp and Deadhorse Camp --- each meeting the important food/lodging needs of arctic travelers with a spirit of soulful hospitality.

 WILDERNESS 24/7 --- a paid working vacation, not a mere visit to Alaska's arctic wilderness but an unparalleled opportunity to live it;